AmulyaVinceChemparathy/dag/README.md

-# Directed Acyclic Graph (DAG) Generator 🌳
+# DAG Generator

-Visualize and generate **Directed Acyclic Graphs (DAGs)** with Python.
-This project helps you create hierarchical DAGs with random nodes and edges, compute levels, and generate visual graphs.
+This project generates a Directed Acyclic Graph (DAG) using Python, NetworkX, and Matplotlib.

----
+The script will create a random DAG and save it as an image (`dag.png`) in your project folder.

 ## 🚀 Features